corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/state.md

 First, create the `AppleStamp` state.
 This state is the voucher issued to customers.

+1. Go to the `contracts/src/main/kotlin/com/r3/developers/apples` folder.
-1. Right-click the **states** folder, select **New > Kotlin Class** and create a file called `AppleStamp`.
+2. Right-click the **states** folder, select **New > Kotlin Class** and create a file called `AppleStamp`.
-2. Open the file.
+3. Open the file.

 ### Add Annotations

 The first thing you should do when writing a state is add the `@BelongsToContract` annotation.
 This annotation establishes the relationship between a state and a contract.
 Without this, your state does not know which contract is used to verify it.

-Add the annotation `@BelongsToContract(ApplesStampContract::class)` to your state.
+Add the annotation `@BelongsToContract(AppleStampContract::class)` to your state.
 The contract will be defined later.

 This what your code should look like so far: